madwire-media/firstmate/Readme.md

 $ kubectl -n project1 port-forward svc/project1-svc1-dev 8080:80
 ```

+If you see a message about pods in the Pending status, just wait a little and try again.

 Now if you head to [http://localhost:8080](http://localhost:8080) you should see a cheezy `(⌐■_■) #Yeeeaaahhh Booooooy!!!!!!!`

 ## So what just happened?